 This course is an introduction to web animation using the latest industry standard web animation software.
-The course will emphasize general animation techniques, storyboarding, timeline management, creating vector based graphics, and embedding animated graphic elements into web pages.
-Prerequisite: CIS107
+The course

 CIS 142 - Cloud Computing Concepts

 This course introduces cloud computing architecture and security concepts.
 Students will learn about the benefits of cloud computing, cloud characteristics, cloud models and solutions along with deployment methods.
 Students will also gain an understanding of hardware, storage, thin clients and virtualization in the cloud.
 Students will implement cloud security fundamentals through the use of virtualization security management.
 Upon successful course completion, students will understand current cloud computing technologies and environments.